 The Counter Culture Opinion:

-For now, the app is only available in New York City so if you’re a NYC merchant and would like to give it a go, you can get in touch with them here.
+If you’re a merchant and would like to give it a go, you can get in touch with them here.
 To be clear, there is no current integration with ShopKeep POS.